smatechnologies/opcon-deploy-training/docs/Deploy Exercise 11.md

 #### Create a simple Transformation Rule that will allow you to change Machine Names in Jobs from Schedules imported from the OpConTraining Environment to Machines available in the OpCon-Dev Environment when Deploying to the OpCon-Dev Environment

-1. Open the Deploy Client using the **Windows Authentication** login
+1. Open the Deploy Client.
 2. Click on the **Create/Edit** link in the **Transformation Rules** section
 3. Select the **Add** button to enable the ability to enter information into the various text boxes
 4. Give the Transformation Rule a name by typing ```Dev-to-QA-Machines``` in the **Name** text box